-As he allowed his feelings to emerge, he had flashbacks of his early childhood.
-His parents were small farm owners growing crops and selling them to local markets.
+As his feelings emerged, he had flashbacks of his early childhood.
+His parents were small farm owners, growing crops and selling them to local markets.
 They worked day and night just to put food on the table.
-He was only ten when he worked on their farm raising cows and pigs to help his family.
+He was only ten when he started working on their farm raising cows and pigs to help his family.

 Tom was smart and a dreamer.
-He used his talent to tap on the resources he needs to help him: educational opportunities, scholarships and grants.
+He used his talent to tap in on the resources he needed to help him: educational opportunities, scholarships, and grants.
 He even worked various odd jobs, including waiting tables and washing cars, as he worked his way through school.
-It wasn’t the only tenacity that helped him become successful—he never let circumstances impede achieving his American dream.
-With courage, hard work and determination, Tom became one of the most successful and wealthiest businessmen in the country.
+It wasn’t only his tenacity that helped him become successful—he never let circumstances impede achieving his American dream.
+With courage, hard work, and determination, Tom became one of the most successful and wealthiest businessmen in the country.

 “Mr. Grandeville!” the doctor exclaimed when he recognized Tom.
 “How have you been?” he asked, smiling.

-It surprised Tom at the bright smile the doctor gave him.
+The bright smile the doctor gave him surprised Tom.